Cyclic-S/Cyclic-S.github.io/_pages/about.md

 <h2 id='haa'> Awards </h2>

-- *2023.12* Win the `1st Prize` in the 15th Chinese Mathematics Competition(Mathematics Class A).
+- *2023.12* -- The `1st Prize` in the 15th Chinese Mathematics Competition(Mathematics Class A).

-- *2023.11* Win the `2st Prize` in the 2023 Contemporary Undergraduate Mathematical Contest in Modeling.
+- *2023.11* -- The `2st Prize` in the 2023 Contemporary Undergraduate Mathematical Contest in Modeling.

-- *2023.03* Win the `1st Prize` in the 14th Chinese Mathematics Competition(Mathematics Class B).
+- *2023.03* -- The `1st Prize` in the 14th Chinese Mathematics Competition(Mathematics Class B).

 <h2 id='conferences'> Conferences </h2>